 8. Sumo Squat

-- Place your hands on the waist.
+- Place your hands on your waist.
+Push your shoulders back and keep your spine long.

 - Keep breathing and hold this pose for about 20-30 seconds.